 A summary of the Company's significant accounting policies is presented beginning on page 37 of its fiscal year 2003 Annual Report to Stockholders on Form 10-K. Users of financial information for interim periods are encouraged to refer to the footnotes contained in the Annual Report to Stockholders when reviewing interim financial results.
 There has been no material change in the accounting policies followed by the Company during fiscal year 2004.

 Note 3 - CHANGES IN BALANCE SHEET ACCOUNT BALANCES

-The decrease in cash and cash equivalents during the quarter results primarily from operating activities during the quarter, including the advance payment of accrued interest on the long-term debt, and the payment of \$553,686 in long-term debt and capitalized leases during the quarter.
+The decrease in cash and cash equivalents results primarily from the payment of the accrued interest on the long-term debt, and payments on the long-term debt.